MilenTecle/znapped-drf-api/README.md

 5. Review all the details and click on "Create Instance".
 6. Return to the Dashboard and click on the newly created instance and copy the database URL.

+  #### Heroku Config Vars
+  1. Go to the settings tab and navigate to config vars.
+  2. Click to reveal config vars and add the database url.
+  3. Add config var: DATABASE_UR and value: the PostgreSQL database url.
+  4. Add config var: DISABLE_COLLECSTATIC and the value: 1.

 #### Create and prepare files

 - Create requirements.txt file
-- Create a "Procfile" in the main directory and add: web: gunicorn project-name.wsgi
+- Create a "Procfile" in the main directory and add:
+**release: python manage.py makemigrations && python manage.py migrate
+web: gunicorn drf_api.wsgi**

+### Install libraries
+- Install DJ Database by using the command - pip install dj_database_url in the terminal.
+- Install gunicorn by using the command - pip install gunicorn in the terminal.
+- Install CORS by using the command pip install django-cors-headers.

   ##### Env.py file
   - Create an env.py file in the main directory in your Gitpod workspace and ensure it's included in the .gitignore file.
-  - Add the DATABASE_URL and SECRET_KEY to the env.py file.
+  - Add the DATABASE_URL to the env.py file and the rest of your variables.
-  - Add the Cloudinary URL to env.py.

   ##### Settings.py file
-  - Update the settings.py file to import the env.py file.
+  - Update the settings.py file to import the env.py file and import dj_database_url.
   - Add the SECRET_KEY and DATABASE_URL file paths.
-  - Comment out the default database configuration.
+  - Replace the default database configuration.
-  - Add Cloudinary to the list of installed apps.
+  - Add Heroku and localhost to the ALLOWED_HOSTS list.
-  - Add the settings for STATIC files:
-    - The URL
-    - Directory path
-    - Rooth path
-    - Storage path
-    - Media URL
-    - Default file storage path
-  - Link the file to the templates directory in Heroku
-  - Change the templates directory to TEMPLATES_DIR
-  - Add Heroku to the ALLOWED_HOSTS list
+  - Add 'corsheaders' to the installed apps and 'corsheaders.middleware.CorsMiddleware' at the top of the Middleware list.

-  #### Heroku Config Vars
-  Add these Config Vars in Heroku:
-  - SECRET_KEY and value
-  - CLOUDINARY_URL
-  - PORT: 8000
-  - DISABLE_COLLECTSTATIC = 1
+  - To allow cookies, add CORS_ALLOW_CREDENTIALS = True.
+  - Add your local and deployed url to CORS_ALLOWED_ORIGINS.

 ### Deploy
   - DEBUG in settings.py needs to be set to False before deploying.